hardenedpenguin/supermon-ng/docs/DEVELOPER_GUIDE.md

 ## 🏗️ Architecture Overview

-Supermon-ng follows a modular, component-based architecture designed for maintainability and extensibility.
+Supermon-ng follows a modular, function-based architecture designed for maintainability and extensibility.

 ### Core Components